Body

 - Zoom videoconferencing: Your instructor will send you a class meeting URL from your Canvas course.

 - Note: Other course-specific software may be needed.
-Your online course will provide more information about these.
+Your online course will provide more information on these topics.
 You can also receive discounts on software or hardware with your student ID and email address.

 In addition, there are other technology aspects to consider as you take your online course:

-- Figure out a backup plan in case of technical problems.
+- Develop a backup plan in case of technical issues.
 At a minimum, identify an alternative computer you can use and know another location with reliable Wi-Fi.

 - Use cloud storage (Google Drive, Box) to back up your assignments and projects.